The Greatest: My Own Story

-The Greatest: My Own Story is a 1975 autobiography of heavyweight boxer Muhammad Ali, who was three times World Heavyweight Champion and has been called the greatest heavyweight from all eras.
+The Greatest: My Own Story is a 1975 autobiography of heavyweight boxer Muhammad Ali, who was World Heavyweight Champion and has been called the greatest heavyweight from all eras.
+The book covers his life up to the time of its publication, including the first and part of the second term of his three terms as World Heavyweight Champion.

-It is written in collaboration with Richard Durham and edited by Nobel Prize-winning novelist Toni Morrison.
-Written in his own words, the heavyweight champion chronicles the battles he faced in and out of the ring.
-The book is a multifaceted portrait of Muhammad Ali as sports legend; unapologetic anti-war advocate; goodwill ambassador; fighter, lover, poet, and provocateur.
+It was written in collaboration with Richard Durham and edited by Nobel Prize-winning novelist Toni Morrison.
+The book covers Ali's life in and out of the ring.
+The book is a multifaceted portrait of Muhammad Ali's life; unapologetic anti-war advocate; goodwill ambassador; fighter, lover, poet, and provocateur.

 Assessment

 It is alleged that Ali was not involved, and not interested, in the writing of this book to the extent that he never read it till after it was published.
 It is also alleged that before any material in this book was submitted to the publisher, each page had to be approved by Herbert Muhammad who exercised effective censorship on the contents of the book.
 Former Random House editor-in-chief James Silberman, who was involved in editing the book, claimed that "I'm not sure the book is the true story of Ali's life."